openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-3-storage/wizard-storage.md

 ![add disk default](img/Add-disk-default.png)

 Once the user clicks the ‘Add disk’ button, a modal will be shown and the user can choose what kind of disk he/she wishes to add and fill in the details.
 The default selection will be a blank disk.
+The user is able to choose the type of disk from the Source drop down menu:
+- ISO
+- URL
+- Container
+- Attch disk

 ![add disk modal](img/Add-disk-modal.png)